kapicorp/kapitan/README.md

   --inventory-path INVENTORY_PATH
                         set inventory path, default is "./inventory" --ignore-version-check
-                        ignore the last kapitan version used to compile (from .kapitan)
+                        ignore the version from .kapitan
 ```

 # Modes of operation